 Whether that’s the thoughtful design of our USA-Made Stainless Clad Cookware made with a 5-ply construction, and used in 1500 restaurants and counting, including James Beard Award Winning Chef Sean Brock’s, or our Carbon Steel Pans with superior heat retention, made in France and beloved by chefs around the world, there’s a reason people are turning to Made In.
 After all, we make tools you’ll be proud to cook your most cherished recipes in.

 Learn More About Made In:

-: Our Italian-Made Performance Non Stick Cookware is the best you’ll find.
-Made without PFOA and toxic free, we took the base of our Stainless Clad Cookware and added two layers of a PTFE coating that will last 70x longer than “ceramic” cookware.
+Non Stick: Our Italian-Made Performance Non Stick Cookware is the best you’ll find.
+Made without PFOA and 100% non toxic, we took the base of our Stainless Clad Cookware and added two layers of a PTFE coating that will last 70x longer than “ceramic” cookware.
 Our Non Stick Pans are perfect for delicate ingredients like fish and eggs.